daddydrac/probability-is-not-fol/README.md

-# Formula Key for `probability_theory_extension_of_logic.ipynb`
+# Formula Key for `probability_theory_extension_of_logic`

 This README is a companion guide for the notebook.
 It explains the notation, symbols, and formulas used in the argument that probability theory is **partly** an extension of logic, but not identical to classical logic or First-Order Logic.
+It is a counterpoint to the video: https://www.youtube.com/watch?v=0yF9TvMeAzM

 ## Core idea